get-select/dbt-snowflake-query-tags/README.md

 {% endmacro %}
 ```

-3. If you're running dbt >= 1.2 then you can add dispatching to your `dbt_project.yml`
+Option 2: If running dbt >= 1.2, you can simply configure the dispatch search order in your `dbt_project.yml`.

 ```yaml
 dispatch:
   - macro_namespace: dbt